-HOPE ELLY, represented by ADA Group, LLC, filed suit in Federal of Alabama on 2019-02-01 alleging that THE SOUTHERN GRIND, website www.thesoutherngrind.com/ is not accessible using the following testing standard(s): WCAG 2.0.
+HOPE ELLY, represented by ADA Group, LLC, filed suit in Federal of Alabama on February 1, 2019 alleging that THE SOUTHERN GRIND, website www.thesoutherngrind.com/ is not accessible using the following testing standard(s): WCAG 2.0.
+THE SOUTHERN GRIND, is in the Hotel, Restaurant and Leisure industry.

 - The website fails to integrate alternative platforms that enable disabled individuals who have limited use of their hands the opportunity to use the alternative platforms to navigate and select items on the page.
 An able-bodied online website user can use a mouse to navigate, whereas Plaintiff, who has limited use of her hands, cannot use assistive technology to navigate through the website.